-The most significant factor impacting fiscal 2009 is the severity of the slowdown in the U.S. and global economies, which unfavorably affected sales and profits in both the Memorialization and Brand Solutions businesses in the fiscal 2009 first quarter.
+The most significant factor impacting fiscal 2009 is the severity of the slowdown in the U.S. and global economies, which unfavorably affected sales and profits in both the Memorialization and Brand Solutions businesses in the first half of fiscal 2009.
 Additionally, the strengthening of the U.S. dollar unfavorably impacted fiscal 2009 reported results for the Company's overseas operations, when compared to fiscal 2008.

-The challenges in the current market environment are expected to continue to impact operating results, especially in the near term.
-However, trends in sales for the Company's Memorialization businesses were closer to normal in December, compared to earlier in the quarter.
-While encouraging, we still remain cautious in the near term.
-The Company also expects to benefit from lower commodity costs toward the end of the second quarter and into the second half of the fiscal year.
-Additionally, Saueressig profitability is expected to continue to improve as the year progresses.
-Finally, all of our businesses are continuing their efforts to adjust cost structures to better align with current revenue run rates to mitigate some of the economy's impact.
-For this reason, and as the Bronze production consolidation continues, we expect further special charges in the coming quarters.
+The decline in global economies is expected to continue to impact the Company's operating results, especially in the near term.
+Buying patterns of customers in both the Memorialization and Brand Solutions businesses have been affected by the current recession, impacting unit volume, net pricing and product mix in all of the Company's operating segments.
+All of our businesses are continuing their efforts to adjust cost structures, to the degree practical, to better align with current revenue run rates to mitigate some of the economy's impact.
+For this reason, we expect further unusual charges in the coming quarters.

-Based upon the results for the fiscal 2009 first quarter and current projections for the remainder of the fiscal year, the Company is maintaining its estimate of earnings per share growth for fiscal 2009 in the range of 5% to 10% (excluding unusual items from both periods), which represents fiscal 2009 full year earnings per share of at least \$2.62.
-Finally, assuming market conditions improve, the Company continues to target its long-term average growth rate in the range of 12% to 15%.
+In March 2009, the company issued an update to its earnings guidance for fiscal 2009, projecting only a modest decline (less than 8%) in earnings per share from fiscal 2008, excluding unusual items from both periods.
+Based upon the results for the first six months of fiscal 2009 and current projections for the remainder of the fiscal year, the Company is maintaining its updated guidance at this time.
+Finally, assuming market conditions improve, the Company continues to target its long-term growth rate in the range of 12% to 15%.